gjaldon/heroku-buildpack-phoenix-static/README.md

 This buildpack is meant to be used with the [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir).
 When deploying Phoenix apps to Heroku, static assets will need to be compiled.
 This buildpack sees to it that static assets are compiled and that a corresponding asset manifest is generated.

+## When To Use

+This buildpack is only necessary when you need to compile static assets during deploys.
+You will need not need this buildpack if you are using Phoenix only as a REST API.

 ## Features
 * Easily customizable to your build needs with its `compile` hook!
 * Works much like the [Heroku Buildpack for Elixir](https://github.com/HashNuke/heroku-buildpack-elixir)!